Skip to main content

 Handling failed and disconnected

 Both statuses mean the same thing to your UI: the user needs to re-link.
-Show a clear call to action and re-initiate the connection.
+You have two ways to do it, and they differ in one thing that matters — whether your stored ids survive.

 • failed — bad credentials, or the aggregator reported a failure.
 Common after a password change at the bank.